OlssonF/NEON-forecast-challenge-workshop/Automate_forecasts/automation_tutorial.md

     schedule based on timing codes found in <https://crontab.guru>.
 -   `jobs` this is what you are telling the machine to do.
-You can see that within the job we have other instructions that tell the machine what `container` to use and the various `steps` in the job.
+You can see that within the job we have other instructions that tell the machine what `container` to use, some environmental variables (Github credentials), and the various `steps` in the job.
 We use a container `image` from eco4cast that has the neon4cast package plus others installed (`eco4cast/rocker-neon4cast`).
-    -   The first is to `checkout repo` which uses a pre-made action `checkout` to get a copy of the Github repo.
+    -   The first step is to `checkout repo` which uses a pre-made action `checkout` to get a copy of the Github repo.
-    -   Next, within the container, we run the R script `run_forecast.R` - this is your forecast code that generates a forecast file and has code to submit the saved forecast to the Challenge.
+    -   Next, within the container, we knit the R markdown `forecast_code_template.Rmd` from the Submit_forecast tutorial - this is your forecast code that generates a forecast file and has code to submit the saved forecast to the Challenge.

-Note: (An example forecast script is included in the repository but you can modify this with the code you develop during the workshop)
+    -   Finally, `commit` and `push` the html back to your github repo (using the save Github credentials that are stored as a secret).
+        Without this step when a container closes all data created (your forecast file and the html) would be lost.

 Note: the indentation matters, make sure the indentation is as formatted here!

-Because of the workflow_dispatch this will run everyday, submitting your forecast to the Challenge.
-As long as your run_forecast.R has all the code in to do this!
+Because this is a scheduled workflow this will run everyday, submitting your forecast to the Challenge and rendering your html with the new forecast.
+As long as your forecast_code_template.Rmd has all the code in to do this!

     on:
       workflow_dispatch: